DharaniTharan06/OS-project/README.md

 * 🤖 **AI-Powered Analysis**: Classifies logs using heuristics or ML models to detect anomalies and errors.
 * 🛠️ **Automated Rectification**: Executes predefined shell commands or scripts to resolve identified issues.
 * 📧 **Admin Alerts**: Sends real-time email notifications on critical errors and applied fixes.
-* 📈 **Modular Structure**: Five main Python scripts handle different aspects of the system for scalability and clarity.
+* 📈 **Modular Structure**: Multiple Python and Shell scripts handle different aspects of the system for scalability and clarity.

 ---